 This is also an election year, so there will be haggling as far as policies go, as both parties are aiming to set themselves up for the election.
 As such, many pundits are expecting to see political gridlock to start the year and this will likely impact President Obama.

-My market view is that we need to see leadership from such areas … Read More
+My market view is that we need to see leadership from such areas as … Read More

 The market chaos continues to grip the stock markets.
 We have the European debt crisis and a concerted effort to fix it, albeit it will be extremely difficult and take years.